-Data loss can occur for several reasons, a few example are;
+Data loss can happen for several different reasons:

-- Malicious cyber attacks such ransomware that can lock you out of your own files until a ransom is paid for a decryption key
+Malicious cyber-attacks such a ransomware that can lock you out of your own files until a ransom is paid for a decryption key

-- Equipment failure where your server or workstation has failed due to age or condition
+Equipment failure where your server or workstation has failed due to age or poor condition

 Our backup solutions are tailored to each individual customer’s requirements.
 There are two types that interface with most sites and configurations.

-A network attached storage or NAS drives are devices that are attached to your network and can then talk to each one of the workstations on the network.
-This allows an automated backup to occur and the NAS acts as a vault storing all the required information from each device on the network.
+Network-attached storage (NAS) drives are devices that are attached to your network.
+They ‘talk’ to each one of the workstations on your network.
+Backing up is automated, scheduled, and saved to the NAS which acts as a vault.
+It stores all the required information from each device on the network.
 We can set up a USB hard drive that can be plugged into the NAS and taken offsite at the end of the day to keep the data at a separate location.
 We can manage this backup system remotely to ensure functional backups are occurring or we can set up alerts to be sent to management if errors do occur.
-The advantages of this system include minimal recurring costs and data being stored locally.
+The advantage of this system is there are minimal reoccurring costs and your data is being stored locally.
 However, it requires the USB to be taken off-site at the end of each day and relies on that happening in order for the backup to be effective.